bookofproofs/bookofproofs.github.io/_sources/history/19th-century/russell.md

 7. Published the book "The Principles of Mathematics" in 1903
 8. Involved extensively in the philosophy of mathematics, including writing the book "The Philosophy of Logical Atomism" in 1918

-Born 18 May1872, Ravenscroft, Trelleck, Monmouthshire, Wales.
+Born 18 May 1872, Ravenscroft, Trelleck, Monmouthshire, Wales.
 Died 2 February 1970, Penrhyndeudraeth, Merioneth, Wales.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Russell/)